b-vitamins/mfcl/README.md

 Set `--run-dir` to keep checkpoints in a fixed directory.
 The trainer prints smoothed loss, learning-rate, throughput (`ips`), and ETA during training and summarizes per-epoch throughput in images/second.【F:mfcl/engines/trainer.py†L198-L288】【F:mfcl/utils/consolemonitor.py†L31-L120】

+Notes

+- AMP is enabled by default; the above keeps it that way for memory headroom.
+- You can omit `--dataset-root` if your path matches the default.
+- SwAV uses multi-crop; if it still OOMs, try `--batch-size 48` or reduce `--local-crops 1`.

 ## Linear evaluation